havelsan/rust-dev-env/doc/04.updating-local-thirdparty-crate-registry/README.md

 - Make package
  + cargo package --allow-dirty
 - Try to push to cargo-test registry
- + cargo push --registry=cargo-test  --allow-dirty
+ + cargo publish --registry=cargo-test  --allow-dirty
  + The above command should write "Uploaded hello_cargo v0.1.0 to registry cargo-test" in the end.
+ + cargo yank --registry=cargo-test --version 0.1.0 # this command deletes the previously uploaded package from the cargo-test registry, yoou should also give the version!